Megha849/GHPages/README.md

 - UI Layer
 - Tool Collectors
 - Plugins/WebHook

-To install and run Hygieia, follow the setup instructions given [here](/Setup.md).
+To install and run Hygieia℠, follow the setup instructions given [here](/Setup.md).

 ## Hygieia Dashboard - A Snapshot
 A view is a primary mechanism for displaying data.
 The Hygieia dashboard offers a comprehensive overview through two view methods: